 Finally, test!
 Bring your design to the users and gather feedback.
 Hit the streets to have the user test the solution in their normal day-to-day.
 Make sure to record all feedback as it’s likely you will be heading back to the ideation stage a few more times before you settle on a final solution.

 There are many ways to user test.
 Two of the most popular methods are 1) letting your user experience the solution with no explanation from you and 2) having them talk you through their experience and asking them questions to make them think even further about what they are experiencing.
 After they have completed their trial, ask some follow up questions.
 Focus on any weak spots and ask the user to elaborate.
 Lastly, observe.
 See whether they are using the product as intended.
 Mistakes made from a customer’s end can be a huge learning opportunity for designers.
 After testing, gather your data.
-If the solution needs to be fixed, move backwards to repeat a previous step.
+If the solution needs to be fixed, move backward to repeat a previous step.
 Be patient.
 The solution is almost never perfect on the first try.

 While the design thinking process can be tedious, it produces versatile and thoughtful results.
 As with anything, the more you practice the steps, the easier it will be to move throughout the cycle.
 Remember to stay flexible and listen.
 Now it’s time to get solving!